-From the autumn 1939, Irène Némirovsky placed her daughters in the Burgundian village of Issy-l'Évêque, where she joined them in May 1940.
-La déroute des Français inspires him with an ambitious novel, funny and bitter, provisionally titled Panique...
+As early as the fall 1939, Irène Némirovsky placed her daughters in the Burgundian village of Issy-l'Évêque, where she joined them in May 1940.
+La déroute des Français inspires him with an ambitious novel, funny and bitter, provisionally entitled Panique...
 She is convinced to write, on this subject, her War and Peace.
-She then completes for the editions Albin Michel, who continue to support her, a biography of Chekhov.
+She then finishes for the editions Albin Michel, who continue to support her, a biography of Chekhov.

-But, subject to the prohibitions of the Status of Jews, her husband struck off from the bank that had employed him for fifteen years, she is forced to publish under a pseudonym in the anti-Semitic Gringoire, such " a lacemaker in the middle of the savages '.
-When, early 1942, even Gringoire stops helping him, the French no longer inspire him anything but 'hatred and contempt'.
-Arrested on July 13 and driven to Pithiviers, Irène Némirovsky will be deported four days later, followed by her husband
+But, subject to the prohibitions of the Statute of the Jews, her husband was struck off from the bank that had employed her for fifteen years; she was forced to publish under a pseudonym in the anti-Semitic Gringoire, such as " a lacemaker in the middle of the wild ".
+When, In early 1942, Even Gringoire stops helping him, the French no longer inspire him except "hatred and contempt."
+Arrested on July 13 and taken to Pithiviers, Irène Némirovsky will be deported four days later, followed by her husband

 on October 9.
-It is at Denise and Élisabeth, their daughters, that it will be responsible for watching over sixty years on the manuscript of French suite...
+It is at Denise and Elisabeth, their daughters, that it will be up to them to watch over sixty years on the manuscript of French suite...

 Page précédentePage suivante